Home

 How do you pronounce "Rival"?
 (English, French)

-Robert Rival was the Edmonton Symphony Orchestra's Resident Composer from 2011-2014.
+Robert Rival's music for orchestra, chamber ensemble and voice has been performed widely in Canada and abroad, including at Carnegie Hall, by leading orchestras, musicians, ensembles and choirs.
 Critics have described his work, written in a contemporary extended tonal style and inspired by the Canadian wilderness, literature, and classical and romantic musical forms, as "stirring and dramatic", "spectacular", "clever and evocative", "well crafted", "immediately appealing", "melodic and accessible", "memorable" and "sophisticated".
-His music for orchestra, chamber ensemble and voice has been performed and broadcast widely at home and abroad, including at Carnegie Hall, by leading orchestras, musicians, ensembles and choirs.
-Based in Ottawa, Rival holds a doctorate in composition from the University of Toronto. www.robertrival.com
+Former Resident Composer of the Edmonton Symphony Orchestra, Rival holds a doctorate from the University of Toronto and teaches at the University of Ottawa. robertrival.com

-Born in Calgary in 1975, Robert Rival was the Edmonton Symphony Orchestra's Resident Composer from 2011-2014, a position supported in part by the Canada Council for the Arts.
-His music, written in a contemporary extended tonal style and inspired by the Canadian wilderness, literature, and classical and romantic musical forms, has been described as "stirring and dramatic", "spectacular", "clever and evocative", "well crafted", "immediately appealing", "melodic and accessible", "memorable", "sophisticated"—and his song cycle, Red Moon & Other Songs of War, as "an unequivocal hit".
+Born in 1975, son of Ivan Rival, the late mathematician, Robert Rival grew up in Ottawa.
+He was the Edmonton Symphony Orchestra's Resident Composer from 2011-2014, a position supported in part by the Canada Council for the Arts.
+His music, written in a contemporary extended tonal style and inspired by the Canadian wilderness, literature, and classical and romantic musical forms, has been described by critics as "subtle and poignant" (What's On in London), "engaging" (Globe and Mail), "spectaculaire" (Le Devoir), "positive, upfront writing" (Montreal Gazette), "clever and evocative" (Ottawa Citizen), "rhythmically rich" (Edmonton Journal), "sophisticated" (Ottawa Citizen), "immediately appealing" (Ottawa Citizen), "brisk and bounding" (Toronto Star), "well crafted" (Ottawa Citizen)—and the song cycle, Red Moon and Other Songs of War, as "an unequivocal hit".

-Rival's orchestral works are regularly performed from coast to coast, including by the Victoria Symphony, Edmonton Symphony, Regina Symphony, Kitchener-Waterloo Symphony, Hamilton Philharmonic, National Academy Orchestra, Windsor Symphony, Ottawa Symphony, Orchestre Métropolitain and Symphony Nova Scotia.
-Distinguished conductors have led performances of his music, notably Boris Brott, William Eddins, Josée-Luis Gomez, Bernhard Gueller, Julian Kuerti, Edwin Outwater, Martin Panteleev, Jean-Philippe Tremblay, and Michael Zaugg, among others.
+Rival's orchestral works are regularly performed from coast to coast, including by the Victoria Symphony, Edmonton Symphony, Regina Symphony, Kitchener-Waterloo Symphony, Hamilton Philharmonic, National Academy Orchestra, Sinfonia Toronto, Windsor Symphony, Ottawa Symphony, Orchestre Métropolitain, Orchestre classique de Montréal and Symphony Nova Scotia.
+Distinguished conductors have led performances of his music, notably Boris Brott, William Eddins, Josée-Luis Gomez, Bernhard Gueller, Julian Kuerti, Edwin Outwater, Martin Panteleev, Jean-Philippe Tremblay, Nurhan Arman, Erick Lichte and Michael Zaugg, among others.

-Rival has received grants from the Canada Council for the Arts, Ontario Arts Council, Alberta Foundation for the Arts, Edmonton Arts Council and Queen’s University.
+Rival has received grants from the Canada Council for the Arts, Ontario Arts Council, Alberta Foundation for the Arts, Edmonton Arts Council and Queen's University.
 He is an Associate Composer of the Canadian Music Centre and was a Featured Composer at the Windsor Canadian Music Festival in 2010.
-He has been commissioned by the Edmonton Symphony, CBC, the Gryphon Trio, CMC, Pro Coro Canada, Vancouver’s Chor Leoni, Denise Djokic and David Jalbert for Scotia Festival of Music, Marc Djokic, the Edmonton Recital Society, singer-songwriter Connie Kaldor, Toronto's Talisker Players and Windermere String Quartet, the Ottawa Youth Orchestra and Australia's Elanée Ensemble, among others.
+He has been commissioned by the Edmonton Symphony, CBC, the Gryphon Trio, CMC, Pro Coro Canada, Vancouver's Chor Leoni, Denise Djokic and David Jalbert for Scotia Festival of Music, Marc Djokic, Sinfonia Toronto, Orchestre classique de Montréal, Thirteen Strings (Ottawa), the Edmonton Recital Society, singer-songwriter Connie Kaldor, Toronto's Talisker Players and Windermere String Quartet, the Ottawa Youth Orchestra and Australia's Elanée Ensemble, among others.
 His compositions appear on three CDs.

-Rival's orchestral works include the muscular Achilles & Scamander, the dazzling Whirlwind, and Lullaby, performed at Carnegie Hall and lauded as an "atmospheric dream world" and "a work of quiet rapture and refined sensibility".
-Other orchestral works include Symphony No. 1 "Maligne Range", inspired by a hike through the Rockies; the sweeping Symphony No. 2 "Water", whose textures and rhythms were suggested by the ocean and rainforest; Northwest Passage Variations on the Stan Rogers tune; the Renaissance-inspired Delights & Discords for chorus and wind ensemble; two children's works, Maya the Bee and Yes, I Can!; a light-hearted Scherzo "Crème Brûlée" for chamber orchestra; Elegy and Spring, both for strings; and The Great Northern Diver, a symphonic poem about the common loon.
+Rival's orchestral works include the muscular Achilles & Scamander and the dazzling Whirlwind.
+Lullaby, performed at Carnegie Hall, was lauded as an "atmospheric dream world" (Birmingham News) and "a work of quiet rapture and refined sensibility" (American Record Guide) whose "gentle textures and flowing themes occasionally yield surprising harmonic turns and briskly changing metres" (New York Times).
+Other orchestral works include a riveting Violin Concerto "Under the Shadow of the Cypresses"; Symphony No. 1 "Maligne Range", inspired by a hike through the Rockies; the sweeping Symphony No. 2 "Water", whose textures and rhythms were suggested by the ocean and rainforest; Northwest Passage Variations on the Stan Rogers tune; the Renaissance-inspired Delights & Discords for chorus and wind ensemble; two children's works, Maya the Bee and Yes, I Can!; a light-hearted Scherzo "Crème Brûlée" for chamber orchestra; Elegy and Spring, both for strings; and The Great Northern Diver, a symphonic poem about the common loon.

-Rival's chamber music includes Sunshine Variations for cello and piano, a Cello Sonata, a Viola Sonata, Traces of a Silent Landscape for string quartet, a Piano Trio, Fantasy on a Theme of Schubert for violin and piano, a Sonata for viola and double bass, a Scherzo for nonet, and Sonata "Muskoka" for clarinet and piano.
-Of his String Sextet "The Tempest", excerpts from which accompany Christopher Plummer reading from Shakespeare in a high-profile show, one critic wrote that it "cast a powerful spell".
-His song cycle Red Moon & Other Songs of War was premiered by Melanie Conly and Peter Longworth; the chamber version by Alexander Dobson and the Talisker Players.
-Other works include Six Pieces for solo piano written for Michael Esch and Ten Miniatures for the Estonian kantele player, Hedi Viisma.
+Rival's chamber music includes Nature Rhythms I for piano trio, Sunshine Variations for cello and piano, a Cello Sonata, a Viola Sonata, Traces of a Silent Landscape for string quartet, a Piano Trio, Fantasy on a Theme of Schubert for violin and piano, a Sonata for viola and double bass, a Scherzo for nonet, and Sonata "Muskoka" for clarinet and piano.
+Of his String Sextet "The Tempest", excerpts from which accompanied Christopher Plummer reading from Shakespeare in a high-profile show, one critic wrote that it "cast a powerful spell" (Ottawa Citizen).
+His song cycle Red Moon & Other Songs of War was premiered by Melanie Conly and the late Peter Longworth; the chamber version, by Alexander Dobson and the Talisker Players.
+Solo works include Six Pieces for solo piano written for Michael Esch and Ten Miniatures for the Estonian kantele player, Hedi Viisma.

-In addition to composing, Rival is active as a music writer and scholar.
+In addition to composing, Rival is active as a music writer and scholar, currently at work on a book on music, gesture and rhetoric.
 A recipient of a Social Sciences and Humanities Research Council (SSHRC) doctoral award for his research on Shostakovich, the Canadian University Music Society awarded him the 2009 George Proctor Prize for best graduate student paper, which in expanded form was published in the journal twentieth-century music (Cambridge University Press).
 He has also published an article on harmony and voice-leading in late Nielsen in Carl Nielsen Studies.
 He has read papers at the Sixth Biennial International Conference on Music Since 1900 and at the Shostakovich 2006: International Centenary Conference, both held in the UK, twice at Canadian University Music Society annual conferences, and was an invited speaker at Carl Nielsen: Inheritance and Legacy (Denmark) and a keynote speaker at Malcolm Forsyth: Perspectives and Legacy Symposium (University of Calgary, 2019).
-He is co-editor of a book on the life and work of Malcolm Forsyth published by the University of Alberta Press (2019).
+He is co-editor of a book on the life and work of Forsyth, published by the University of Alberta Press (2019), and for which he contributed a chapter on the Cello Concerto.
+In the same year, he published an article on Forsyth's Double Concerto in the journal Intersections.

-Based in Ottawa, he teaches composition and theory at the University of Ottawa and lives with his wife, Chantal-Andrée Samson, a realist oil painter, and their son.
+Based in Ottawa, he teaches composition and theory at the University of Ottawa, where he is the coordinator of the composition sector, and lives with his wife, Chantal-Andrée Samson, a realist oil painter, and their son.
 In his spare time he enjoys playing hockey, swimming, reading the classics, and exploring nature with his family.

 Skyline Trail, Maligne Range, Jasper, Alberta.
 August 19, 2008.